emastho/vixenydocs/src/routes/framework/routing/+page.md

 ```
 <Heading title="Working with petitions" size="2" />

-Let's create a Petition without wrap and export it an create new different routes out of it.
+Let's create a Petition without wrap and export it an create new differents routes out of it.

 ```ts
 import { Petition } from "vixeny/optimizer/types";